Triamec/FrequencyResponseAutomation/README.md

 ## Hardware Prerequisites

-To record a Frequency Response of an axis, you need a *Triamec* drive with a motor and encoder connected and configured with a stable position controller.
+To record a Frequency Response of an axis, you need a *Triamec* drive with a motor and encoder connected and configured.
+If you want to do the measurement at a specific position, in Closes Loop or with a back and forth move running, you also need a stable position controller.
 Connect the drive by *Tria-Link*, *USB* or *Ethernet*.

 ## Software Prerequisites